Skip to main content

 Target date funds – Professionally managed mutual funds designed for investors expecting to retire around the year indicated in each fund’s name.
 The best practice uses the age of 65 as a participant's expected retirement age.
 Vanderbilt’s retirement plan includes Fidelity target retirement date funds.
 Target date funds correspond to the Tier 1 investments in Vanderbilt’s retirement plan.

 Voluntary contributions – Voluntary contributions are additional amounts you choose to contribute to the retirement plan above the mandatory level and up to the annual limit set by the IRS.
 Voluntary contributions can be made on a pre-tax or Roth basis, and the first 3% are matched by Vanderbilt.
-For more details, visit the HR retirement page .
+For more details, visit the PE retirement page .

 Back to top